elastic/kibana/x-pack/plugins/infra/server/routes/metrics_explorer_views/README.md

 ## Update one: `PUT /api/infra/metrics_explorer_views/{metricsExplorerViewId}`

-Updates an metrics explorer view.
+Updates a metrics explorer view.

 Any attribute can be updated except for `isDefault` and `isStatic`, which are derived by the source configuration preference set by the user.

+Any attempt to update the static view with id `0` will return a `400 The metrics explorer view with id 0 is not configurable.`

 ### Request